apache/ignite/modules/calcite/README.txt

 Apache Ignite Calcite module provides experimental Apache Calcite based query engine.

+To enable Calcite based engine explicit `CalciteQueryEngineConfiguration` instance should be added to `SqlConfiguration.QueryEnginesConfiguration` property (see `SqlConfiguration.setQueryEnginesConfiguration()`).
+Also, Calcite module libraries should be in a classpath.

-To enable Calcite module when starting a standalone node, move 'optional/ignite-calcite' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+When starting a standalone node, move 'optional/ignite-calcite' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

 Note: At now some logic from ignite-indexing module is reused, this means ignite-indexing module also has to be present at classpath.